Trip-ROMA: Self-Supervised Learning with Triplets and Random Mappings: Experiments

 \textbf{Random strategy.} We further explore the impacts of different random strategies.
-Specifically, three distributions are employed, including \textit{Bernoulli distribution (Bernoulli)}, \textit{uniform distribution of $U(-1,1)$ (Uniform)} , and \textit{standard normal distribution (Normal)}, where the first is a discrete distribution, while the later two are continuous distributions.
+Specifically, three distributions are employed, including Bernoulli distribution (\textit{Bernoulli}), uniform distribution of $U(-1,1)$ (\textit{Uniform}), and standard normal distribution (\textit{Normal}), where the first is a discrete distribution, while the later two are continuous distributions.
 For example, if we employ the standard normal distribution to generate a random projection matrix $L$, it means that all entries of $L$ are identically and independently sampled from a standard normal distribution.
-Table~\ref{Table_random_strategies_cifar_10} and Table~\ref{Table_random_strategies_imagenet_100} present the results on the CIFAR-10 and ImageNet-100 datasets, respectively.

-From the results, we can observe that the normal distribution strategy outperforms Bernoulli and uniform strategies on both of datasets.
-Furthermore, we note that the continuous random strategy (\emph{i.e.,} the Uniform and Normal distributions) performs better than the discrete random strategy (\emph{i.e.,} the Bernoulli distribution) to some extent, which implies that the random continuous subspace is more conductive to learn more robust representations.
+Table~\ref{Table_random_strategies} presents the results on CIFAR-10 and ImageNet-100.
+From the results, we can observe that the normal distribution strategy outperforms \textit{Bernoulli} and \textit{Uniform} strategies on both of datasets.
+In addition, we note that the continuous random strategy (\emph{i.e.,} the Uniform and Normal distributions) performs better than the discrete random strategy (\emph{i.e.,} the Bernoulli distribution) to some extent, which implies that the random continuous subspace is more conductive to learn more robust representations.